-The Local List will cover buildings, monuments, areas of public interest and places where significant historical events may have taken place that are valued by the community as contributing to local heritage or reinforcing local distinctiveness and sense of place, but do not have listed building status or a similar level of protection.
+The Local List covers buildings, monuments, areas of public interest and places where significant historical events may have taken place that are valued by the community as contributing to local heritage or reinforcing local distinctiveness and a sense of place, but do not have listed building status or a similar level of protection.

 The list is intended to catalogue and recognise these buildings, monuments or areas so that they can be properly considered when development proposals are submitted to the National Park Authority and assist the planning process.

-Although there will be no direct additional requirements over properties that are included on the Local List, the National Park Authority will encourage owners to preserve the special qualities that have resulted in their inclusion and will promote restoration where there is good evidence.
+Nominated buildings are assessed against a criteria already laid out within the Local List draft. .
+Being on the Local List is not onerous for property owners but the National Park Authority will encourage owners to preserve the special qualities that have resulted in their property being on the list and will promote restoration where there is good evidence it is needed.

-Cllr Eric Saxon, Member Champion for Heritage for Bannau Brycheiniog National Park Authority said: “As a National Park Authority we feel it’s important that we work closely with local communities to assist in recognising locally important heritage assets that are valued by local residents.
+Martin Buckle, Member Champion for Heritage for Brecon Beacons National Park Authority said: “It’s important that we work closely with local communities to identify heritage assets that are valued by local residents.

-“Adding these buildings, monuments and areas to the Local List will help to ensure that these assets continue to contribute both to the character of the Park’s built environment and to our historic landscapes.”
+“Our built heritage is recognised as a key priority in the National Park Management Plan.
+Reviewing these buildings, monuments and areas as part of the Local List scheme will help to ensure that these assets continue to contribute both to the character of our settlements and to our historic landscapes.”

 For details of the Local List criteria, please visit www.breconbeacons.org.